Malganiak/Malganiak/README.md

 > *"Everything leaves a trace.
 The job is to find it, read it, and turn it into something useful."*

 Data Scientist, AI/ML Engineer and OSINT practitioner.
 I work with raw data and care about what it actually reveals — not the hype around it.
-I'd rather ship a tool that does one concrete thing well than a demo that looks impressive and breaks the next day.

 * **Focus** — Concrete, shippable impact over polished slideware.
 * **Allergic to** — Buzzwords, AI hype, and vendor lock-in.